arielkeren/assembler/README.md

 # Assembler

-An assembler, written in C, for a made-up assembly language.
+An assembler for a made-up assembly language.

 ## Background
 This assembler was made as the final project for a course in C in The Open University of Israel.